 “Don’t be pushed around by the fears in your mind.
 Be led by the dreams in your heart.”

 ― Roy T. Bennett, The Light in the Heart

 - Setting boundaries that allow you more personal time

 - Developing a more empowering self-image

 - Creating greater balance between home and career

 Boost your results with Pink Noise

 For help in clearing your mind, try listening to our brain-relaxing pink noise.
-Use SoundOff earbuds to help focus on your meditations, or use them to relax for better sleep.
+Use SoundOff earbuds to help focus during your meditations or use them to relax for better sleep.
 How does it help?
 Steady pink noise has a soothing effect on your brain waves.
 This helps calm the mind and induces stable sleep.

 Stay tuned for more tips on how to wind down and relax for better sleep